 For Christians this can range from the 'micro' level of peace (and 'unity') between Christians through to 'peace between religions' and ultimately to the 'macro' (the big picture) of 'world peace'.

-We also have people calling for the abolition of punishment - on the micro level this is usually anti-smacking laws and on the macro level it is the abolition of capital punishment.
+We also have people calling for the abolition of various forms of punishment - on the micro level this is usually anti-smacking laws and on the macro level it is the abolition of capital punishment.

 We cannot ignore these issues simply because they are divisive and contentious in today's society and in Christian discussion.
 If we are to contend earnestly for the faith [Jude 1:3] we need to know what the Bible says.
 This is all part of establishing a Biblical Worldview.